Home » Frequently Asked Questions

 Part Time:

-Students will be guided through a series of interactive virtual presentations, where they will be met with knowledge checks along the way.
-As they progress through each module, the students will gain a deeper understanding of cloud security and its compliance requirements, common risk factors, proper security controls, best practices, and Cloud Security tools.
-At the end of the training, students will walk through a case study and take a final exam to test their knowledge of the subject matter.
+Students will be guided through an interactive virtual presentation, where they will be met with knowledge checks along the way.
+As they progress through a series of modules, the students will gain a deeper understanding of the SOX Act, ITS role in SOX compliance, and how to effectively assess IT controls.
+At the end of all modules, students will take a final exam to test their knowledge of the subject matter.

 Schedule: